sthaeron/forsyde-devtools/docs/procedural-ir.md

 ## Design principles
 The original Cigrid AST was designed to represent C programs with a focus on precise, unambiguous translation into low-level or assembly-like representations.
 In contrast, Procedural IR focuses on reconstructing the syntatic structure of C code in a structured form suitable for C code generation.
 To achieve this goal, several modification and simplification are introduced from the original Cigrid AST to improve expressiveness.
 While a pure token stream is also enough for generating C code, an AST structure has better readability and extendability for complex code structures.

 It is important to note that this IR contains some syntax that are redundant from a formal C syntax perspective.
 For example, the distinction between `ECall` (from Cigrid) and `ECallExpr` (added), or the various assignment forms like `SVarAssign` `SArrayAssign`(from Cigrid), and `SAssign`(added), represent semantically equivalent concepts in C syntax.
 This AST is not suitable for a conventional C compiler because these redundancies would create serious ambiguity issues.
-However, since this representation serves as a tool for building C code generation in a simpler manner, such duplications do not pose problems and instead provide flexibility in code construction.
+However, since this representation serves as a tool for C code generation in a simpler manner, such duplications do not pose problems and instead provide flexibility in code construction.

 Additionally, the procedural IR serves as an intermediate representation when converting from ForSyDeIR, which primarily captures ForSyDe model structure and the functions executed by actors.
 Consequently: